H-Edward/Discord-Go-Music-Bot/README.md

 ### Native vs Docker

 You may choose to run the bot natively on your system or in a Docker container.
-The native installation is simpler and easier to follow, as well as maintain but the Docker installation provides a potentially easier to maintain system in the long run, especially if you are familiar with Docker and its commands.
+The native installation is simpler and easier to follow, as well as maintain, but the Docker installation provides a potentially easier-to-maintain system in the long run, especially if you are familiar with Docker and its commands.

 ### Native

-You have must the following programs/dependencies on your system:
+You must have the following programs/dependencies on your system:

 - `yt-dlp` (a fork of youtube-dl)
 - `ffmpeg` (for audio processing)